mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // the capacities directly.
 The latter will always override
   // any capacities coming in from the mixins.
   //
-  // The maximum number of references is 32.
-This is the
+  // The maximum number of device capacity consumption entries
-  // same as the maximum number of capacity pools allowed in
+  // is 32.
+This is the same as the maximum number of capacity
-  // a ResourceSlice.
+  // pools allowed in a ResourceSlice.
   //
   // +required
   // +listType=atomic
-  ConsumesCapacity []CapacityConsumptionRef
+  ConsumesCapacity []DeviceCapacityConsumption
 }

 // CapacityPoolMixin defines a mixin that a capacity pool can include.